 - A: A stands for Appreciate.
 You don’t need to say anything.
 Just while listening to the speaker, do some sounds like “hmmm…” or “Ummm…” and the speaker would feel that you’re appreciating her way of speaking.

 - Summarize: Once the speaker is done with her speaking, you can say something like “So……” and say whatever you feel like saying.
 It’s not a step where you ask the question.
 You wait for the speaker to agree to your summary and then you go to the next step.

 - Ask: Ask questions now.
-Ask a relevant question that makes a speaker cite more examples and to pay you enough details about the part of the talk you’re interested in.
+Ask a relevant question that makes a speaker cite more examples and pay you enough details about the part of the talk you’re interested in.
 Make sure the questions you ask shouldn’t be just for the sake you’re asking.
 Don’t pretend.
 Ask if you have any questions or skip this step altogether.

 This article is a comprehensive guide to making your listening strategies better.
 You can drastically improve by using the above 5 ways.
 The best way to start improving your listening strategies is to pick one idea from above and start practicing it until you are pretty good at it.
-Once you are good, pick another one and practice it again like you did earlier.
+Once you are good, pick another one and practice it again as you did earlier.
 Do it with all of the ideas.
 If you literally give all of the ideas a try, we promise you that everything from relationship to negotiation, from making more sales to learning better, all will improve exponentially.

 This has been a guide to Listening habits are one of the most important skills to master in this age of distraction.
 But it’s one of the underrated tools to improve our communication.
 These are the following external link related to listening habits.